 Many South Africans are excited to purchase their first property but are unaware of the complex requirements the law places on both buyers and sellers of such property.
-Some individuals prefer to buy a freestanding structure with the option to expand the floorplan of their investment.
-Others opt to buy property in complexes which come with additional requirements set in place by both the law as well as the Body Corporate who is responsible for the management of such complex.
+Some individuals prefer to buy a freestanding structure with the option to expand the floor plan of their investment.
+Others opt to buy property in complexes which come with additional requirements set in place by both the law as well as the Body Corporate which is responsible for the management of such complexes.
 This article will aim to address Body Corporates and their powers to withhold clearance certificates.

 When a property is sold and the transfer thereof from the seller to the buyer is sought to be facilitated, one of the first requirements is for a rates clearance certificate to be issued.
 This certifies that all rates due to the Municipality has been settled and that the buyer of the property may begin his/her ownership thereof without being indebted to the Municipality.
 However, on top of this is an instrument known as a levy clearance certificate.
 Where a property forms part of a complex and is regulated by a Body Corporate, the Sectional Titles Act 95 of 1986, bears reference.
 This Act regulates the manner in which, a Body Corporate may act and regulate the activities of the members who hold Deeds to a Sectional Title.